Thinking of trying opera? Opera at ENO is an unmissable experience for everyone.

 Can I afford it?

 At ENO, we believe opera of the highest quality should be accessible to everyone.
-That’s why there are 500 tickets for £20 or less at every ENO performance.
+That’s why there are 500 seats available at £20 or less for every ENO performance.
 Additionally, tickets start from £12* in the balcony and for that you get an evening with our award winning orchestra and chorus; world-class singers; directors, producers and designers from across the arts, including stage, TV, and the movies.

 What should I see?